 It was studying for an MA at St Martins that clarified Flora’s design direction.
 "I began to explore my family’s links with Asia and the East India Company and to unite my passion for history with my love of pattern, exotic precious stones and opulent pearls.
 My family story and my ancestor’s travels, drew me into a world of Indian mythology, Hindu Goddesses and tales of feminine mystique, power and passion."

 "As a woman, designing for women, my vision draws on history and mythology to evoke powerful women of the past and to celebrate the success and accomplishments of the women I meet today.
-My designs balance femininity with boldness and an inner strength.
+My designs balance femininity with inner strength.
 Jewellery has a unique ability to connect at a deep level and for that reason many of my designs contain an inner symbolism – to empower and embolden the wearer.”

 Flora is available for consultations by appointment at the Goldsmiths Centre in Hatton Garden, Clerkenwell.